City of Brampton Logo

 A voter is provided a paper ballot at the voting location after confirming the voter is on the Voters' List and has provided acceptable identification.

-The type of ballot provided will depend on the voter's school support as identified on the Voters' List.
-The ballot is two-sided with offices to be elected on either side.
+The type of ballot provided will depend on when they vote and the voter's school support as identified on the Voters' List.
+The Voting Day ballot is two-sided with offices to be elected on either side.

 The Voters' List is live and when a voter attends a voting location, they are marked as having voted.
 This information is updated immediately and all other voting locations will see the same information.

 No, you cannot vote by mail or on the internet.
-The method of voting for the 2022 Municipal and School Board Election is in-person voting with paper ballots and vote tabulators.
+The method of voting for the 2026 Municipal Election is in-person voting with paper ballots and vote tabulators.

-Updating your address on your driver's licence, your utility bills, or the Federal or Provincial Voters' List, does not update a municipal Voters' List.
-Voters who are no longer eligible to vote in Brampton must remove themselves from Brampton's Voters' List by completing an Application to Amend the Voters' List at City Hall, or at any of the Voting Locations during Advance Voting or Voting Day.
+Updating your address on your driver's licence, your utility bills, or the Federal Voters' List, does not update a municipal Voters' List.
+Voters who are no longer eligible to vote in Brampton must remove themselves from Brampton's Voters' List by completing an Application to Amend the Voters' List form at City Hall, or at any of the voting locations during advance voting or Voting Day.

 Contact Election